Vir1dian/Invertible-Matrix-Calculator/README.md

-# Math7Honors-InvertibleMatrixCalculator
+# Invertible Matrix Calculator
-Calculator for determining and solving an invertible matrix
+Calculator for determining and solving an invertible matrix.
+Project for MATH 7 Honors